jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/data-types-and-variables-lesson/readme.md

 ## Demo: Lets start with Numbers (15 mins)

 #### Starting an IntelliJ Project
-> Instructor Note: Create a new IntelliJ Project, describing each step aloud.

 Steps to Create a new IntelliJ Project: File > New > Project > Next > Create from Template.
 Note: you are given a class, that is named the same as the file with a `main` method inside it.